Solar Eclipse Corona

 • Smartphone Photography of the Eclipse by Sten Odenwald (NASA).

-The price of a glance: Retinal damage after the 2024 solar eclipse
+The Price of a Peek: Retinal Damage After the 2024 Solar Eclipse

 expand_more